n0F4x/Game-Design-Assignment-3/Cards.md

 ### Freeze

 Pick one of the tiles.
-The selected tile becomes indestructible and immune to all other card effects.
+The selected tile becomes indestructible and immune to all other card effects until your next turn.
-(for how long?)

 ### Icicle